Preconditioned NonSymmetric/Symmetric Discontinuous Galerkin Method for Elliptic Problem with Reconstructed

-\end{theorem} From Theorem \ref{th_A0Amcond}, the linear system $A_{m, \theta}$ can be solved using an iterative approach from the Krylov-subspace family, such as BiCGSTAB, GMRES, with the preconditioner $A_0^{-1}$.
-In the iteration, we are required to solve a linear system of the form $A_0 \bmr{x} = \bmr{b}$, and this system can be solved efficiently the geometrical multigrid.
+\substitute{From Theorem \ref{th_A0Amcond}, the linear system $A_{m, \theta}$ can be solved using an iterative approach from the Krylov-subspace family, such as BiCGSTAB, GMRES, with the preconditioner $A_0^{-1}$.
+In the iteration, we are required to solve a linear system of the form $A_0 \bmr{x} = \bmr{b}$.}{ In the Krylov iteration step, we are required to compute the matrix-vector product $A_0^{-1} \bmr{y}$.
+Hence, a fast and accurate method to solve the linear system of the form $A_0 \bmr{z} = \bmr{y}$ is desired in our scheme. } On the triangular meshes, we outline a \substitute{geometrical multigrid method}{$\mc{V}$-cycle multigrid method} for this system.
 Let $\mc{T}_{1}, \mc{T}_2, \ldots, \mc{T}_r$ be a series of successively refined meshes, i.e. $\mc{T}_{l+1}$ is created by subdividing all of triangular (tetrahedral) elements in $\mc{T}_l$.
-Let $U_l^0$ be the piecewise constant function on the partition $\MTh$, and we have that
+Let $U_l^0$ be the piecewise constant \justsubstitute{function}{space} on the partition $\mc{T}_l$, and we have that